nv-morpheus/Morpheus/examples/doca/vdb_realtime/README.md

 ## Send data to the NIC to be indexed

+As the subject of the experiment we created an Ethernet packet generator taking packets' payload from DOCA SDK and DOCA GPUNetIO documentation.
 On another machine, run the following command to send packets:

 ```bash